 Capture: Sky Guide App

-Taurus does not hide just one explosion.
+Taurus doesn’t just hide an explosion.
 It also holds two of the most beautiful star clusters in the sky.

-The Pleiades, M45 in the Messier catalog, are a true family: they all formed from the same gas cloud about 100 million years ago and travel together through space as if the universe were a school bus.
-They are so young in cosmic terms that when they were born, dinosaurs had already been walking the Earth for 65 million years.
+The Pleiades, M45 in the Messier catalog, are a real family: they all formed from the same cloud of gas about 100 million years ago and travel together through space like a school bus.
+They’re so young in cosmic terms that when they were born, dinosaurs had already been walking the Earth for 65 million years.

 Image: ASTRONOMIKA TV

-A few degrees from the Pleiades, forming the bull’s V-shaped face, are the Hyades, the open cluster closest to Earth.
-Only 153 light-years separate us from them, so close in astronomical terms that astronomers use them as a calibration ruler for measuring greater distances.
-They are also a family, born together about 625 million years ago, much older than the Pleiades and noticeably more spread out, as if time had gradually been pulling them apart.
+A few degrees from the Pleiades, forming the V-shaped face of the bull, are the Hyades, the closest open cluster to Earth.
+Only 153 light-years separate us from them, close enough in astronomical terms that astronomers use them as a calibration ruler to measure farther distances.
+They’re also a family, born together about 625 million years ago, far older than the Pleiades and noticeably more spread out, as if time had slowly pulled them apart.

-At the visual center of the Hyades, marking the bull’s eye with that unmistakable intense orange, is Aldebaran.
-But Aldebaran does not belong to the cluster.
-It is only 65 light-years from us, less than half the distance to the Hyades, and it simply ended up in the line of sight through pure geometry.
+At the visual center of the Hyades, marking the bull’s eye with that unmistakable deep orange, sits Aldebaran.
+But Aldebaran doesn’t belong to the cluster.
+It’s only 65 light-years from us, less than half the distance to the Hyades, and it simply happens to line up in the same direction by pure geometry.

-Aldebaran in scale: it has 44 times the diameter of the Sun.
-If it were in our star’s place, its surface would extend to halfway between the Sun and Mercury.
-The bull’s brightest eye is also one of the nearest giants in the night sky.
+Aldebaran in scale: it has 44 times the Sun’s diameter.
+If it took the Sun’s place, its surface would extend out to about halfway to Mercury’s orbit.
+The bull’s brightest eye is also one of the closest giant stars in the night sky.

 Image: ASTRONOMIKA TV / Flux 2 Pro

-To find all of this from your backyard or terrace you do not need coordinates or complicated apps.
-Find Orion’s Belt, those three perfectly aligned stars that anyone recognizes in the winter sky.
+To find all of this from your own backyard or terrace, you don’t need coordinates or complicated apps.
+Look for Orion’s belt, those three stars in a perfect line that everyone recognizes in the winter sky.
 Follow them toward where the Sun rises each morning.
-The first bright star of intense orange you encounter is Aldebaran, the bull’s eye.
-Around it you will see the V of the Hyades.
-Keep going in that same direction and you will find that tight little group that looks like a bright little cloud: the Pleiades.
-M1 is a bit further, between Aldebaran and the bull’s northern horn, invisible to the naked eye but perfectly reachable with a smart telescope or the CELESTRON NexStar 8SE from a reasonably dark sky.
+The first bright, deep-orange star you find is Aldebaran, the bull’s eye.
+Around it you’ll see the V of the Hyades.
+Keep going in that same direction and you’ll spot that small, tight group that looks like a glowing little cloud: the Pleiades.
+M1 is a bit further along, between Aldebaran and the bull’s northern horn, invisible to the naked eye but perfectly reachable with a smart telescope or with the CELESTRON NexStar 8SE under a reasonably dark sky.

-Illustration: ASTRONOMIKA TV over Sky Guide App capture
+Created by: ASTRONOMIKA TV from a Sky Guide App capture

-Taurus is visible in the northern hemisphere between November and March, with December as the best month: it culminates at midnight and dominates the sky all night.
-In the southern hemisphere it can be observed between June and August, lower on the northern horizon but fully accessible from temperate latitudes.
+Taurus is visible in the northern hemisphere between November and March, with December as the best month: it culminates at midnight and dominates the sky all night long.
+In the southern hemisphere it’s visible between June and August, lower on the northern horizon but completely accessible.

 The same point in the sky that a Chinese astronomer watched explode nearly a thousand years ago, that the Mexica used to decide whether the world would continue, that Gilgamesh defended with his own life, and that Zeus used as a disguise to cross the Mediterranean.
-Taurus is not a subtle constellation.
+Taurus is no quiet constellation.
 It never was.
-Find it this winter, look for that intense orange of Aldebaran, and remember that behind those horns seven sisters have been running for millennia.
+Find it this winter, look for that deep orange of Aldebaran, and remember that behind those horns are seven sisters who’ve been running for millennia.

 Frequently asked questions about the Taurus constellation

-What is the Taurus constellation and where is it?
+What is the Taurus constellation and where is it located?

 What is the brightest star in Taurus?

 Aldebaran is the brightest star in Taurus and one of the brightest in the entire night sky.
-It is an orange giant 44 times larger than the Sun, located 65 light-years from Earth.
-Despite appearing at the visual center of the Hyades, Aldebaran does not belong to that cluster: it is much closer and only coincides in the line of sight due to geometry.
+It’s an orange giant 44 times larger than the Sun, located 65 light-years from Earth.
+Despite appearing at the visual center of the Hyades, Aldebaran doesn’t actually belong to that cluster: it’s much closer and only lines up in the same direction by geometry.

 What are the Pleiades and how many stars do they have?

 The Pleiades, also known as M45, are an open star cluster located on the bull’s back.
-They contain hundreds of stars, though only six or seven are visible to the naked eye.
+They contain hundreds of stars, although only six or seven can be distinguished with the naked eye.
 With binoculars like the CELESTRON SkyMaster 15×70 you can see more than a hundred in a single view.
-In Greek mythology they were the seven daughters of the Titan Atlas, turned into stars by Zeus to protect them from the hunter Orion.
+In Greek mythology they were the seven daughters of the titan Atlas, turned into stars by Zeus to protect them from the hunter Orion.

 What is M1, the Crab Nebula?

-M1 is the remnant of a supernova observed by Chinese astronomers on July 4, 1054, bright enough to be visible in daylight for 23 days.
-It is the first object in the Messier catalog and one of the most studied deep-sky objects in history.
-Today it is an expanding gas cloud eleven light-years in diameter with a pulsar at its center that spins 30 times per second.
+M1 is the remnant of a supernova observed by Chinese astronomers on July 4, 1054, so bright it was visible in daylight for 23 days.
+It’s the first object in the Messier catalog and one of the most studied deep-sky objects in history.
+Today it’s an expanding gas cloud eleven light-years across, with a pulsar at its center spinning 30 times per second.

 When is the best time to see the Taurus constellation?